robsancasa/SkinDose2D/README.md

 TargetRegion                      Head/Chest/Abdomen...
 En caso de que sea cabeza no realiza el cálculo.<br>
 CollimatedFieldHeight             Y (mm) Distance between the collimator blades in pixel column direction as projected at the detector plane. <br>
 CollimatedFieldWidth              X (mm) Distance between the collimator blades in pixel row direction as projected at the detector plane.<br>
+CollimatedFieldArea
 DistanceSourcetoDetector          (mm) Measured or calculated distance from the X-Ray source to the detector plane in the center of the beam.<br>
 FinalDistanceSourcetoDetector     (mm) Measured or calculated distance from the X-Ray source to the detector plane in the center of the beam.<br>
 TableLongitudinalPosition         (mm) 113751 Table Longitudinal Position with respect to an arbitrary reference chosen by the equipment.
 Table longitudinal motion is positive towards  the left of the patient assuming the patient is positioned HEAD FIRST SUPINE.   <br>
 TableLateralPosition              (mm) 113752 Table Lateral Position withrespect to an arbitrary reference chosen by the equipment.
 Table lateral motion is positive towards the head of  the patient assuming the patient is positioned HEAD FIRST.<br>
-TableHeightPosition               (mm) 113752 Table Height Position withrespect to an arbitrary reference chosen by the equipment.
-Table lateral motion is positive towards the head of  the patient assuming the patient is positioned HEAD FIRST.<br>
+TableHeightPosition               (mm) 113753 Table Height Position with respect to an arbitrary chosen reference by the equipment in (mm).
+Table motion downwards is positive.
 HeightofSystem                    (mm) Campo privado Philips relacionado con la distancia del suelo al isocentro necesario para interpretar la altura de la mesa.
 Como variables de salida el programa proporciona la dosis pico en piel en mGy y un fichero *.png con el mapa de dosis en el plano del punto de referencia intervencionista que representaría la dosis del paciente si viéramos su espalda.<br>